Final Fantasy X: Legacy

 Due to its commercial and critical success, Square Enix released a direct sequel to Final Fantasy X in 2003, titled Final Fantasy X-2.
 The sequel is set two years after the conclusion of Final Fantasy X, establishing new conflicts and dilemmas and resolving loose ends left by the original game.
 Although the sequel did not sell as well as the original, 5.4 million units versus over 8 million units, it can still be considered a commercial success.
 As a result of the title's popularity, Yoshinori Kitase and Kazushige Nojima decided to establish a plot-related connection between Final Fantasy X and Final Fantasy VII, another well-received Final Fantasy game.
 In 2013, after the release of the HD Remaster, Nojima said that he would like to see a second sequel to X, and if there were demand for it, it could happen.
 The minigame of blitzball has made it into other games, such as its sequel, and was mentioned as a possibility for Final Fantasy XIV: A Realm Reborn.

 The advancements in portraying realistic emotions achieved with Final Fantasy X through voice-overs and detailed facial expressions have since become a staple of the series, with X-2 and other subsequent titles (such as Dirge of Cerberus: Final Fantasy VII, Final Fantasy XII, XIII and its sequels, and XV) also featuring this development.
 Traversing real-time 3D environments instead of an overworld map has also become a standard of the series.
 Final Fantasy X can be considered a pioneer in 3-D RPG maps.
 The Sphere Grid system of FFX had an influence on the action role-playing game Path of Exile (2013), along with the Materia system of Final Fantasy VII.

 According to Square Enix producer Shinji Hashimoto, cosplays of the characters have been popular.
 Takeo Kujiraoka, director of Dissidia Final Fantasy NT, regarded Final Fantasy X as his favorite game from the franchise based on its emotional impact on the players as well as the multiple amount of playable content that surpasses 100 hours.
 Kujiraoka noted that the staff received multiple requests by fans to include Tidus' and Yuna's Will look as an alternative design but Nomura said it was not possible as the company would first need to develop Final Fantasy X-3.

-In addition, a kabuki stage adaptation of the game's story, Kinoshita Group presents New Kabuki Final Fantasy X, was announced in 2022 as part of celebrations of the franchise's 35th anniversary.
-A collaboration between Square Enix and Tokyo Broadcasting System, it is scheduled to be performed at the IHI Stage Around Tokyo from March 4 to April 12, 2023 with a cast including Kikunosuke Onoe as Tidus and Yonekichi Nakamura as Yuna.
+In addition, a kabuki stage adaptation of the game's story, Kinoshita Group presents New Kabuki Final Fantasy X, a collaboration between Square Enix and Tokyo Broadcasting System, was performed at the IHI Stage Around Tokyo from March 4 to April 12, 2023, with a cast including Kikunosuke Onoe as Tidus and Yonekichi Nakamura as Yuna.